 Annual bonuses are intended to comprise a substantial portion of each senior executive officer's annual cash compensation and are based upon corporate financial performance.
-For fiscal 2001, to reflect tax savings realized from the Company's investments generating income tax credits, the Committee established the amount of the Company's after-tax earnings as a percentage of net sales (the 'After-Tax Earnings Percentage') as the performance measure for determining senior executives' bonuses.
+For fiscal 2002, to reflect tax savings realized from the Company's investments generating income tax credits, the Committee established the amount of the Company's after-tax earnings as a percentage of net sales (the 'After-Tax Earnings Percentage') as the performance measure for determining senior executives' bonuses.
 Annual bonuses for the executive officers other than senior executives are established by the Chief Executive Officer based on his assessment of the individual's performance.

 Long-term incentive awards are made in the form of annual grants of incentive stock options and nonqualified stock options pursuant to the Omnibus Plans.
 Stock appreciation rights, restricted stock and other stock-based awards may also be granted under the Plans.
 The Committee feels that stock options and other stock-based awards are an effective long-term incentive for executive officers to create value for shareholders, since their value bears a direct relationship to the Company's stock price.
 Stock options are granted at the fair market value of the underlying shares at the date of grant (unless otherwise required by applicable law), and generally vest in installments over multiple years.
-During fiscal 2001, nonqualified stock options were granted under the 1999 Omnibus Plan to 65 employees, including one executive officer, based primarily on the individual's contribution to the Company's growth and profitability.
-Nonqualified executive stock options were granted to two senior executives in connection with their entering into new employment agreements.
+During fiscal 2002, nonqualified stock options were granted under the 1999 Omnibus Plan to 67 employees, including one executive officer, based primarily on the individual's contribution to the Company's growth and profitability.